-When HealthSource RI finds an applicant's income attestation is not reasonably compatible with available data sources, HealthSource RI may accept a reasonable explanation.
-The following chart is a non-exhaustive list of acceptable explanations when there is a discrepancy between an attestation of income and data sources.
+235 Department of Health and Human Services; Center for Consumer Information and Insurance Oversight.
+"Annual Income Adjustment Threshold FAQ" July 21, 2016 list of acceptable explanations when there is a discrepancy between an attestation of income and data sources.
 If the applicant provides one of these explanations, the applicant's eligibility will be based on their attestation and no further verification steps will be required of the applicant.
 Generally, for an explanation to be reasonable, it must be related to a life event resulting in a substantial change in income.
 Please see the following list of reasonable explanations for a discrepancy in income.